chandrajob365/JS_TCP_Server/README.md

 ## Node-net-Server
-A HTTP server in javascript using net module of node.js
+A HTTP Web server in javascript using net and fs module of node.js

+## Features
+   - Middlewares for session management and Logging
+   - Multiform parsing

 ## Installation and running